ErikBlomsterberg/CGI-API/README.md

 'data.csv' is a csv-file containing user-info.
 Columns: id;name;age;email.
 'onlyHeaders.csv' is a csv-file with only headers.
 Header: id;name,age;email.
-'empty.csv' is a empty csv-file.
+'empty.csv' is an empty csv-file.